(photo credit: Cyclops Girl)

 Other accolades include her 2010 release of “Close to My Heart” for Best Cover Album by “Just Plain Folks” in 2017.
 Her songs “Freely Given” and “Winter Wind” were semi-finalists in the 2017 UK Songwriting Competition.
 Additionally, she’s received recognition from the College Music Society for her song, “Take Six.”
 A big believer in collaboration, Fay has worked with songwriters around the world; one of her recent projects include co-writing with artist/bassist Dmitry Zaystev in Moscow for the band Rythmystica.

 Coming off her 2017 album, “Chrysalis,” Fay experimented with a multitude of genres, refining her “dream pop” sound while intensifying the passion behind her lyrics.
-Fay returned to the studio to work with Aaron Zinsmeister to record her upcoming single, “Supernatural.”
-The song preludes her upcoming concept album, “Intuition,” to be released in 2019.
+Fay returned to the studio to work with Aaron Zinsmeister to record her single “Supernatural,” which preludes her upcoming concept album, “Intuition,” to be released in 2019.
+She is now preparing to release her new holiday single “Joy Whispered.”

 Outside of music, Fay channels her passion into her outdoor hobbies, spending time with her family and pets.
 She is also an advocate for Mental Wellness Education, Prevention of Domestic Violence and Abuse, and Animal Welfare.